stackable-sh/cqlalchemy/README.md

 inspired by Michael Bayer's excellent SQLAlchemy, and the original implementation of the storage APIs in Google App Engine for Python (Memcached & Datastore).

-CQLAlchemy allows your engineering team to standardize on Apache Cassandra, improve the performance of your app, and save on cloud infrastructure costs - without handling or worrying about all the nuts, bolts, and quirks of using Apache Cassandra in your day to day work.
+CQLAlchemy allows your engineering team to, save development hours, standardize on Apache Cassandra, improve the performance of your app, and save on cloud infrastructure costs - without handling or worrying about all the nuts, bolts, and quirks of using Apache Cassandra in your day to day work.

 CQLAlchemy has excellent test coverage (actual tests against C*, not mocked), and is production ready.